KirkBrooks/4D_FormTools/README.md

 # 4D FormTools

 A versatile 4D application designed to provide developer tools for making precise adjustments and changes to existing forms in 4D projects.
 This tool enables bulk modifications, pattern-based searches, and automated transformations across multiple forms.
+FormTools provides much of the functionality of Form Macros while allowing you to write 4D code on the fly to apply to specific forms and form objects.

 ## Features